circleci/circleci-docs/README-local-development.md

 # Submitting Pull Requests

-Once you are finished with your changes, please follow our [Contributing Guide](CONTRIBUTING.md) to submit a pull request.
+After you are finished with your changes, please follow our [Contributing Guide](CONTRIBUTING.md) to submit a pull request.